 - A. PURPOSE AND AUTHORITY.
 The Purpose of this ordinance provision is to provide for accessory dwelling units while protecting the character of the residential neighborhoods in which they are located.
 Accessory dwelling units shall not detract from the character of the neighborhood, nor shall they create traffic, environmental or aesthetic impacts substantially different than the impacts created by other permitted uses in the neighborhood.
 (3-12-19) - B. DEFINITION.
-An accessory dwelling unit is a second dwelling unit incorporated within an existing or proposed single family home which is structurally integrated with the existing principal dwelling.
+An accessory dwelling unit is a second dwelling unit either (a) incorporated within or attached to an existing or proposed single family home which is structurally integrated with the existing principal dwelling, or (b) located in an accessory building detached from a single family home (3-11-25).